Transport Group Imports Reduced By 48.11 Per Cent In First Quarter - UrduPoint

 Transport Group Imports Reduced By 48.11 Per Cent In First Quarter

-The Transport group imports during first seven months of current financial year reduced by 48.11 per cent as compared the corresponding period of the last year
+The transport group imports during first seven months of current financial year reduced by 48.11 per cent as compared to the corresponding period of the last year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Feb, 2020 ) :The Transport group imports during first seven months of current financial year reduced by 48.11 per cent as compared the corresponding period of the last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Feb, 2020 ) :The transport group imports during first seven months of current financial year reduced by 48.11 per cent as compared to the corresponding period of the last year.

 According to Pakistan Bureau of Statistics (PBS), the transport group imports came down from US $224,330 million in first seven months of last financial year to US $91,800 million of the same period of current financial year.